Towards Transfer-Efficient Multi-modal Sequential Recommendation with State Space Duality: Methods

 \subsubsection{Optional Item Modality Bias}

 While sharing superficial preprocessing similarities with MISSRec \cite{MISSRec2023}, our architectural focus on \textbf{sequence-level multi-modal fusion} fundamentally distinguishes this work by rejecting early fusion of $\boldsymbol{X}^t$ and $\boldsymbol{X}^v$.
 To accelerate convergence in transfer learning, we propose a pluggable \textit{modality-gated item bias} module that injects domain-specific semantic priors (e.g., item popularity) via two trainable bias matrices $\mathbf{E}^t \in \mathbb{R}^{|\mathcal{I}| \times N}$ and $\mathbf{E}^v \in \mathbb{R}^{|\mathcal{I}| \times N}$.
 These matrices undergo element-wise addition to their corresponding modal features during inference, a mathematical formulation equivalent to learning static ID embeddings while bypassing the dimensionality explosion of explicit ID features.
+Notably, these learned modality bias matrices are domain-specific, so they are discarded and re-learned when transferring to a new domain.